radekstepan/grunt-apps-c/README.md

 ####0.1.11-1

-- Showing line number when error is thrown in a task.
+- Showing line number when error is thrown in a task (CoffeeScript atmo).

 ####0.1.10